 When you design an index, consider the following query guidelines:

 Create nonclustered indexes on the columns that are frequently used in predicates and join conditions in queries.
+These are your SARGable1 columns.
 However, you should avoid adding unnecessary columns.
 Adding too many index columns can adversely affect disk space and index maintenance performance.